Forest-Protocols/safe-scan-provider/README.md

   /* Version of the Service that is going to be served in this Protocol */ version?: string;

-  /* The parameters that each Offer which registered in this PT has to include */
+  /* The parameters that each Offer which registered in this Protocol has to include */
   offerParams: {
     /* Visible name of the parameter */
     name: string;